CitizenLabDotCo/citizenlab/docs/README.md

 # Changelog

 ## Next release
+/

+## 2021-01-26

 ### Added
 - Folder admin rights

-## 2021-01-26

-### Added
-- The “from” and “reply-to” emails can be customized by cluster.
+- The 'from' and 'reply-to' emails can be customized by cluster.

 ### Fixed
-- “reply-to” email occurred twice, now only occurs once.
+- 'reply-to' email occurred twice, now only occurs once.

 ### Changed
-- Added the recipient first and last name to the “to” email field.
+- Added the recipient first and last name to the 'to' email field.

 ## 2021-01-21